What’s the first thing you reach for when waking up?

 How about surgery being sold as an online course?

-Jimmy Cuts is offering free scalpels if you sign-up for his free webinar in the next thirty minutes.
+Jimmy Cuts offers free scalpels if you sign-up for his free appendectomy webinar in the next thirty minutes.

 What about air-traffic control?

 Download a free app and make money from home directing airplanes.